 Step 1: Make Your Money Work

 Successful money management can bring independence, new opportunities, and a clear path to your goals.
-Download FAME’s free guide, Manage: Making Your Money Work for lots of good information and tips to get started.
+Download FAME’s free guide, BUILD: Steps to Financial Wellness, for lots of good information and tips to get started.

 Step 2: Lower Your Costs

 There are things you can do to help lower your costs for education after high school.
 See FAME’s Ideas for Reducing Expenses to learn how.

 Step 3: Maximize the Money You Don’t Have to Repay

 It’s also important to make the most of the ways to pay for college that don’t involve borrowing money.
 It’s never too late to start a savings plan, apply for financial aid, and look into your college’s tuition payment plan that allows you to pay your tuition in installments over the semester or year.

 Step 5: Complete the FAFSA Application

 There is money available through financial aid to help you pay for college.
 The first step is to apply for financial aid by filing the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is used by schools to determine eligibility for federal and state financial aid.
 Many schools also use the FAFSA to determine eligibility for their own need-based financial aid.

 If you’ve done each of the steps above and find there is a gap that needs to be filled by borrowing, your next step is to become a more informed borrower by visiting Getting Ready to Borrow.

 Use FAME’s Student Loan/Salary Calculator to make sure you can afford to repay what you will be borrowing.
 It can help you figure out how much you should borrow based on expected future earnings.